CACI-International/ergo/ergo/README.md

     be String-typed but still have id `A` when it really should be `B`.
     Specifically, the returned value should be dynamic with id `A` but should evaluate (trivially) to a String with id `B`.
-* Add `std:io:tty` to indicate if stdout is a tty.
 * Add `std:fs:file-type` to get path types.
 * Error caching should be opt-in.